-The building has been closed for years, and until recently there was no sign this would change.
+The building was been closed for years after the nightclub closed its doors, and until recently there was no sign this would change.
 In 2020, popular YouTuber Ste G – who explores abandoned places in the UK – shot a documentary inside the 1848 building, showing the remnants of its nightclub days left in dereliction.

 Things to do in Newark: shopping

 The centrepiece of Newark is without doubt its old cobbled market square, which is still a thriving trading place on five days of the week, albeit a little quieter than it used to be.

 The general retail market takes place on Wednesdays, Fridays and Saturdays, while a ‘preloved, antique and collectable’ market is held on Mondays and Thursdays.
 On busy market days you can pick up hot snacks and drinks at pop-up street food stalls.

 Special markets are also occasionally held, such as a farmers’ market on the first Saturday of each month (where you will see some of the regulars from Lincoln Farmers’ Market).
 Live music is a regular feature in the Market Square too.

 Check out the Newark Royal Market Facebook page for news on what’s coming up.

 As a vinyl enthusiast myself I had to include this gem in the list.
 Vinyl Attraction on Stodman Street in Newark is one of those great little vinyl shops, independently run and with a wonderfully crafted collection of new and used records.